runadock/docs/docs/GettingStarted.md

    Please consider: for our example you have to use the entry for port 80.

-If you have copied correctly you can see the site "Welcome to nginx on Debian!".
+If you have copied correctly you can see the our Dockeye to welcome you.

-out of charge
+Out of charge
 -------------

 In case your quota is exhausted you can order new contingents on our Billing page.
 Just open the site using the menu item.
 At Billing site you can choose between 5, 10, 25, or 50 Euro.
 After clicking on "Charge" the Novalnet application will be started.
 Please follow the provided process.

-Usually you will get a confirmation about your successful charge.
+Usually you will get an email confirmation about your successful charge.
 Further you can see your actual balance at the Billing site.